thejohncrafter/playlean4/README.md

 end
 ```

+This has of course more actual value than enabling me to write fancy symbols.
+The idea is that it makes me able to talk uniformly about _multiplicative_ and _additive_ groups,
+unlike in mathlib where one has to define both `mul_group` and `add_group`.

 In the current state of the repo, there are some hard truths that come with this :
  * I actually use this only to denote my law by `*` (I also tested `+` at the